 One question we get a lot from people on domain stuff is “Can you switch your domain later?”
 Let’s say you have a domain and you attach it to your InvestorCarrot website today or you have a non-InvestorCarrot website and you attach it to it.
 Then 6 months down the road or a year down the road you say, “You know what?
 I’d like to change this” or even right now, while you’re setting up the website, “You know what?
 I’ve got this domain here, I’m not sure if I want it long-term but for now, I’m just going to attach this one to it and I can change it later.”

 Ideally, you stay with the same domain that you set up your website with and you don’t change it.
-Technically speaking, yes, you could change your domain name at any time.
+Technically speaking, yes, you could change your domain name anytime.
 Just know that whatever search rankings that you were able to earn up to that point, even if it wasn’t high rankings, even if it was page four or five, those are going to disappear.

 Those are gonna disappear as soon as you change your domain.
 All of the backlinks that you may have built with that domain, all of the social media activity that you may have built with that domain, are gonna go with that domain.
 If you attach a fresh new domain to your website, it’s gonna be starting from scratch.

-Just know that if you do change your domain, you’re going to be starting your search engine optimization efforts from scratch.
+Just know that if you change your domain, you will start your search engine optimization efforts from scratch.
 Everything that you did before that is going to go with that previous domain.

 Get Started Now!

 Just get implementing!
 Do not get stuck on choosing your domain.
 Do not get stuck in the process of sitting there, thinking that you’ve got to get it perfect.
-Come up with something that’s catchy.
-Come up with something that’s good enough.
-Come up with something that could be tied to your company, keywords or whatever.
+Come up with something catchy.
+Come up with something good enough.
+Come up with something that could be tied to your company, keywords, or whatever.

 Go out there and get creative with searching for domains.
 If you’re looking for motivated sellers, phrases like “Sell House” and then location or “Sell My House” plus location or “Sell My House Fast” plus location.
-Location “House Buyers”, location “House Buyer”.
+Location “House Buyers,” location “House Buyer”.
 That kind of thing.
 “House Buyers In” location.
-There’s a lot of different variations of ways that you can really build great domains.
+There are a lot of different variations of ways that you can really build great domains.

 Reach out to us if you need help getting started.
 Do not get stuck on the domain choice.
-Longer than a day or two … If you’re taking weeks to pin down your domain choice, you’re honestly taking way too long and you’re stunting your own progress.
+Longer than a day or two … If you’re taking weeks to pin down your domain choice, you’re honestly taking way too long, and stunting your progress.